-In private practice prior to his appointment to the Bench, VK was involved in numerous SIAC, AAA, ICC and ad hoc arbitrations, both as counsel and as arbitrator.
+In private practice prior to his appointment to the Bench, VK was involved in several SIAC, AAA, ICC and ad hoc arbitrations, both as counsel and as arbitrator.

 - What others say

-In a Valedictory Letter dated 14 January 2017 addressed to him on his retirement as Attorney-General of Singapore, Prime Minister Lee Hsien Loong thanked VK for his outstanding contributions to Singapore over the past 13 years, and said:
+In a Valedictory Letter dated 14 January 2017 addressed to him on his retirement as Attorney-General of Singapore, Prime Minister Lee Hsien Loong thanked VK for his outstanding contributions to Singapore over the previous 13 years, and said:

 You left a mark during your decade on the Supreme Court Bench, contributing prolifically to Singapore’s jurisprudence.
 Many of your judgments have shaped the development of Singapore law.